Back to Portfolio Home Page

 - Mesh Sensitivity Analysis for each geometry tested

-- Boundary layer mesh based on y+ calculations - Computational domain sized based on industry best practices
+- Computational domain sized based on industry best practices